u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 But it is a very, *very* useful wedge to get scientists and universities open minded about new opportunities to bring money in, and helps groups like [Astera Institute](https://asterainstitute.substack.com/p/scientific-publishing-enough-is-enough) or [Convergent Research](https://www.convergentresearch.org/) to experiment with new ways of funding science, on their own terms.

-How do we actually ensure that these new models, if successful, actually stay?
+How do we ensure that these new models, if successful, actually stay?

 ## The Generative AI Moment